karosowka13/embedded-systems-2/tutorials/timer.md

 ## The 'WHY' part

-In this part you will observe how `foo` influences behaviour of FreeRTOS.
+In this part you will observe how `Software Times` impacts behaviour of FreeRTOS.
 Try to think why this features was implemented and what are possible aplacations.

 ### Prequisities